JPMorgan Chase & Co Investor Day Transcript

 Operator

 Good morning, ladies and gentlemen.
-Welcome to JPMorgan Chase & Co.'s 2019 Investor Day.
+Welcome to JPMorgan Chase & Company's 2020 Investor Day.
 This call is being recorded.
-(Operator Instructions) We will now go live to the presentation.
-At this time, I would like to turn the call over to JPMorgan Chase & Co.'s Head of Investor Relations, Jason Scott.
+(Operator Instructions) We will now go live to the presentation, please stand by.
+At this time, I would like to turn the call over to JPMorgan Chase & Company's Head of Investor Relations, Jason Scott.

-Jason R. Scott - JPMorgan Chase & Co. - Corporate Officer of IR
+Jason R. Scott - JPMorgan Chase & Co. - Head of Global Technology Finance

+Good morning.
 Good morning, everyone.
+Welcome.
+Whether you're in the room here with us or listening online, thank you.
+Thank you very much for joining us for our 2020 Investor Day.
 I'm Jason Scott.
-I'm the Head of Investor Relations for JP Morgan Chase.
-I'd like to sincerely welcome you to Investor Day 2019, and thank you for coming to join us today.

-I know it's early.
-I know you had to navigate a construction zone with sidewalk, bridges and sheds and barricades to get -- even a door, even.
-So I know you really want to be here, or somebody forced you to come.
-But either way, we're glad you're here.
+I'm the Head of Investor Relations for JPMorgan Chase.
+And I'm lucky enough to have been up here introducing this event, kicking it off for 4 years.
+In fact, believe it or not, this is actually the 15th straight year we've hosted a firm-wide Investor Day.
+We've been through a financial crisis, transformational M&A, a lot of regulatory changes.
+And while the environment has certainly evolved since we started our streak, if you will, I think recently, especially,

 JPMorgan Chase & Co Investor Day Transcript